 Back to the location of the rooms.
 The view from the room on the off-airport side was pretty nondescript, with a “view” of some low-rise commercial buildings in Millbrae.

 But the airport side?
 Talk about an avgeek’s dream come true!
 At least from this corner room, guests are treated to a full, unobstructed view of the SFO airfield.

 I tried to get a photo of an Emirates A380 passing by on the taxiway, though I wasn’t quite quick enough.
 The moral of the story – if you have even a passing interest in planespotting, ask for a room facing the airport.
 Don’t worry about noise; the hotel has done an excellent job of soundproofing, so you don’t hear the roar.

 The avgeekery doesn’t stop there.
 The hotel is across the street from Bayfront Park, which in addition to being a pleasant spot for a walk or run, also doubles as a viewing area for SFO’s parallel runways, along with the main taxiways to the terminals.
 It’s an ideal place for planespotting, day or night.
 If you’re not staying at the hotel, you can park on one of the side streets off of Old Bayshore Highway and walk back to the park.

 The next morning, we decided to take advantage of our unexpectedly complimentary breakfast buffet, which is served in the Grill & Vine restaurant on the ground floor.

 The restaurant features a spacious seating area along with bar seating, and was probably half full while we were there.
 Again, the cookie cutter theme remains in full force.
-The interior looked almost identical to the old 650 North restaurant inside the Westin City Center, before it was refurbished and rebranded.
+The interior looked identical to the old 650 North restaurant inside the Westin City Center in Dallas, before its renovation.